-- Communicable diseases: The learner prevents spread of communicable diseases by observation of hygiene measures in the use of the descant recorder. - Social cohesion: The learner plays the descant recorder in harmony with peers in a group.
+- Communicable diseases: The learner prevents the spread of communicable diseases by observing hygiene measures in the use of the descant recorder. - Social cohesion: The learner plays the descant recorder with peers in a group.

 Agriculture: The learner applies the concepts and knowledge learnt on prevention of communicable diseases in the use of the descant recorder.